bakulskilab/Cystatin-C-and-Dementia/README.md

 ## Title: Decomposing Interaction and Mediating Effects of Race/Ethnicity and Circulating Cystatin C on Cognitive Status in the United States Health and Retirement Study

+## Citation Information

+This Github repository contains the data management and analytic scripts to produce the following manuscript:[Decomposing Interaction and Mediating Effects of Race/Ethnicity and Circulating Cystatin C on Cognitive Status in the United States Health and Retirement Study](https://www.medrxiv.org/content/10.1101/2022.09.09.22279743v1)

 ## Abstract

 Background and objectives: Elevated circulating cystatin C is associated with cognitive impairment in non-Hispanic Whites, but its role in racial disparities in dementia is understudied.
 In a nationally representative sample of older non-Hispanic White, non-Hispanic Black, and Hispanic adults in the United States, we use mediation-interaction analysis to understand how racial disparities in the cystatin C physiological pathway may contribute to racial disparities in prevalent dementia.